kcrary/istari/docs/definitions.md

 places the left- and right-hand-side into normal form and compares them.
 The `unrolling` clause indicates that, while normalizing, the prover should unroll `length`.
-One can also employ an `unfolding` clause to indicate that the prover should unfold identifiers.
+One can also employ an `unfolding` clause to indicate that the prover should unfold certain identifiers.
 An `unrolling` clause will be applied only once (to avoid looping), and only on the left-hand-side.
 In contrast, an `unfolding` clause will be applied at every opportunity.

 The left-hand-sides of reductions take a special syntax: they must consist of a constant followed by a list of arguments.
 Amidst the